2020–2021 Belarusian protests: Deaths

 Also on or around 12 August, 28-year-old Nikita Krivtsov went missing.
 His body was found on 22 August near Minsk.
 Krivtsov was a fan of FC Maladzyechna, whose home ground is in the city of Maladzyechna.
 On 9 August, the day of the election, there was a peaceful protest in Maladzyechna against the official election result.
 Photographs show Krivtsov at the front of the protest, carrying a white-red-white flag, confronting a line of police.
 A friend stated that Krivtsov phoned him on 10 August, stating that he was in Minsk and had nearly been arrested by riot police.
 The friend said Krivtsov phoned him again on 11 August saying that he spent much of the day in a bar.
 On 12 August, the friend tried phoning Krivtsov but got no answer, which he said was out of character.
 Another report suggests that on 12 August, Krivtsov was in the city of Zhodzina, where his estranged wife lives with their five-year-old daughter, and that he left Zhodzina to go to the village of Karaliou Stan, where he worked, but he never arrived.
 On 22 August a watchman found Krivtsov's body in a forest near Minsk.
 The body was hanging by the neck, but its feet were on the ground.
 The condition of the body suggested that Krivtsov had been dead for about a week.
 Police claim that Krivtsov committed suicide, but his family stated that they didn't believe them.

-On 15 August, 29-year-old Konstantin Shishmakov (Belarusian: Kanstantsin Shyshmakou), director of the Bagration Military History Museum in Vaukavysk, disappeared.
+On 15 August, 29-year-old Kanstantsin Shyshmakou, director of the Bagration Military History Museum in Vaukavysk, disappeared.
 As a member of the election commission, he refused to sign the protocols, called his wife at about 5 pm and said: "I will not work here anymore, I am going home."
 Shishmakov was later found dead in a river.
 This was announced by the search and rescue squad "Angel".

 On 17 August, the human rights advocates from the Belarusian education and social association "Zvyano" ("Link") issued a report, which said that at least five people had been murdered during the protests, and seven people were in critical medical condition.

 On 19 August, 43-year-old Hienadz Shutau died in the Minsk military hospital after he had received gunshot wounds in the head during the 11 August protests in Brest.
 It was reported that the shot may have been fired by the police.
 MediaZona later released footage from a security camera, showing the official version a lie, and Shutau in effect being murdered from behind without warning.